Paradeluxe/Praditor/README.md

 ![asp_sound.png](instructions/asp_sound.png)

 Besides, I would suggest you pay more attention to **aspirated sound**, as this type of sound has "very slow slope".
 Too large **_Threshold_** can end up in the middle of that "slope" (which is something you don't want).

-If an audio starting with aspirated sound is cut halfway in the aspiration, it can sound really weird, like a burst, rather than gradually smooth in.
+If that's the case, it can sound really weird, like a burst, rather than gradually smooth in.

 ## KernelSize, KernelFrm%
 After reference area and threshold are set, Praditor will begin scan frame by frame (starting from the frame right next to ref area).

-Usually we would compare the value (abs 1st derivative) with threshold, but Praditor does it a little bit differently, using **kernel smoothing**.
+Usually we would compare the value (abs 1st derivative) with threshold.
+If it surpasses, we call it _valid_; if not, then _invalid_.
+But, Praditor does it a little bit differently, using **kernel smoothing**.
 Praditor would borrow information from later frames, like setting up a window (kernel) with a length, **_KernelSize_**,

 To prevent extreme values, Praditor would neglect the first few largest values in the window (kernel).